forestgeo/Climate/README.md

 # ForestGEO Climate Data Portal

 ## About this repository
 This public repository is a portal for climate data and information for [ForestGEO](http://www.forestgeo.si.edu/) sites.
-It has two primary functions:
+It serves two primary functions:

-### 1. Source of information on available climate data-
-This portal contains a [**Database of climate data sources that are available for ForestGEO sites**](https://github.com/forestgeo/Climate/tree/master/Data_Products_Summary).

-In addition, individual sites may have README files describing the best available sources of climate data (for example, [SCBI](https://github.com/forestgeo/Climate/blob/master/Met_Station_Data/SCBI/README.md)).
+1. To act as a [**DIRECTORY**](https://github.com/forestgeo/Climate/tree/master/Data_Products_Summary) that identifies what types of climate data exist for ForestGEO sites and where you can access those data.
+In some cases individual sites may have README files describing the best available sources of climate data (for example, [SCBI](https://github.com/forestgeo/Climate/blob/master/Met_Station_Data/SCBI/README.md)).

-### 2. Climate data repository-
-This site archives and distributes two types of data:
+2. To provide you with **DIRECT ACCESS** to climate data for ForestGEO sites.
+In the Portal we host two climate data from two sources:

-[**1.
-Meteorological Station Data**](https://github.com/forestgeo/Climate/tree/master/Met_Station_Data)- We host meteorological station data for ForestGEO sites that are not readily available through other public repositories.
-This includes (i) raw data products and (ii) cleaned/ gap-filled datasets (based on raw data products that may be archived elsewhere).
+     + [**meteorological stations**](https://github.com/forestgeo/Climate/tree/master/Met_Station_Data) on/nearby ForestGEO sites with data that are not readily available through other public repositories.
+The data from these meteorological stations include includes raw data products as well as cleaned/gap-filled data sets (based on raw dat products that may be archived elsewhere).

-[**2.
-Gridded data products**](https://github.com/forestgeo/Climate/tree/master/Gridded_Data_Products)- For convenience, we re-distribute data extracted from open-access gridded databases for ForestGEO sites.
+     + [**"gridded" data**](https://github.com/forestgeo/Climate/tree/master/Gridded_Data_Products); these are global data sets that have been cleaned and winnowed down to reflect climate conditions only at ForstGEO sites.

 ## Contributing to this repository
-We strongly encourage researchers in the ForestGEO community to contribute relevant information and data to this repository:

-* Updates regarding available climate data are of great value to the research community and will facilitate collaborations.
+Updates regarding available climate data are of great value to the research community and will facilitate collaborations.
+As such, we strongly encourage researchers in the ForestGEO community to contribute relevant information and data to this repository:

 * Site managers/ meteorological data owners may use this portal as a stable repository to archive and distribute their data (if data are not already hosted elsewhere).